Taylor Walls Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.57 team ERA that ranks 21st among all league pitching staffs.
+- The Red Sox's 4.59 team ERA ranks 21st among all MLB pitching staffs.

-- The Red Sox rank 25th in baseball in home runs surrendered (204 total, 1.3 per game).
+- Red Sox pitchers combine to allow 205 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

-- The righty's most recent time out came on Wednesday against the Texas Rangers, when he threw four innings, surrendering two earned runs while giving up three hits.
+- The righty's last appearance came on Wednesday against the Texas Rangers, when he went three innings, surrendering eight earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.